23 March 2023

 – Certificate of incorporation.

-In case of a startup recognized by the Department of Promotion of Industry and Trade a Startup Recognition Certificate and in case of a small enterprise recognized by the Ministry of Micro, Small and Medium Enterprises a UDYOG AADHAAR shall be required.
+- In case the applicant is a start-up and desires to apply as such, the Startup Recognition Certificate issued by Department of Promotion of Industry and Trade, and in case applicant is a small enterprise recognized by the Ministry of Micro, Small and Medium Enterprises, then its UDYOG AADHAAR registration shall be required.

 In the case of the partnership firm -